Skip to content

 Norway

-The Trollstigen road is a marvelous feature in Norway that you shouldn’t miss.
-It offers you a panoramic view of this bending road and the greenery that surrounds it.
-There is also a parking lot that lies at the top of this road.
-The best part is that you get to take a glimpse of the enchanting Stigfossen waterfalls from up there.
+The Trollstigen Road is a marvellous feature in Norway that you shouldn’t miss.
+It offers a panoramic view of this bending road and the greenery that surrounds it.
+There is also a parking lot at the top of this road.
+The best part is that you get to glimpse the enchanting Stigfossen waterfalls from up there.

 5) Hike to the Kjeragbolten Rock